dinophile/image_comparison/README.md

 Here I have the beginnings of an application to compare two `.png` images for similarity.

 I say beginnings of because as you can guess: it's not quite working.
+It's not nearly as polished and finished as I had hoped.
+Choosing a language that's a 180 from what I'm used to working in made me lose time.
+The easiest part of using golang for me is setting up a webserver, one of my later tasks.
+The script to compare images took the bulk of my time.

 I can get the script most of the way there with `go run main.go`, with the last hurdle being resizing the images to match in size and possibly resolutions?
 Need to investigate that!
 I'm getting stuck on `image bounds not equal` and that's pretty cool!
 I made it a lot farther than I had thought! :D